Platymemo/alaskanativecraft/README.md

 3. Switch to using Biome Modifications API
 4. Make Whale Meat Blocks act like Mushroom Blocks
 5. Change dogsled control scheme?

+## Thanks

+A special thanks to Daimons for the Moose Texture and to everybody in The Fabric Project Discord Server